iotaledger/integration-services/api/USAGE.md

 ### 2. Authentication and authorise an identity

 An identity can be used to authenticate a user to a number of services provided by the Bridge.
 For accessing the service at several endpoints an identity needs to be authenticated by using the public/private key pair which is generated when creating an identity.
-Endpoints which need client authentication are as following:
+Endpoints which need client authentication for the SSI bridge are as following:

 - get('/users/search')
 - put('/users/user')
 - delete('/users/user/:userId')
-- get('/channel-info/search')
-- post('/channel-info/channel')
-- put('/channel-info/channel')
-- delete('/channel-info/channel/:channelAddress')
 - post('/authentication/verify-user')
 - post('/authentication/revoke-verification')